squid-cache/squid-cache.github.io/BestOsForSquid.rst

    always leave about 20% of free space on the filesystems containing your cache_dirs: generally FS performance degrades dramatically if used space exceeds 80%
  * on OSes which offer multiple choices, type of filesystem (except for a few really bad choices)

-On systems with syncronous directory updates (Solaris, some BSD versions)
+On systems with synchronous directory updates (Solaris, some BSD versions)

- * mount option to enable asyncronous directory updates, or preferably a filesystem meta journal on a separate device taking the heat of directory updates.
+ * mount option to enable asynchronous directory updates, or preferably a filesystem meta journal on a separate device taking the heat of directory updates.

 === But I want to use foofs for my cache_dirs, it will perform best! === In case you didn't read the previous paragraph, please do!
 In case you ''still'' believe it makes much of a difference, here's some tips: